The steps of cellular respiration

 Every active process in your body needs ATP (adenosine triphosphate).
 This is why people refer to ATP as the “currency of biological energy”.

+“Like a coin machine at a car wash that only accepts quarters, you have to convert your paper money bills to a usable form of currency.
 It’s the same for our body, but for ATP.
-If you want to bend, lift, move, jump, walk or think, it’s ATP that you need to perform that function.
+If you want to bend, lift, move, jump, walk, or think, it’s ATP that you need to perform that function.”

 Because there’s hydroxide (OH) in your body, it comfortably takes the place of the phosphate group making it stable.
-This process is “hydrolysis” translates to water splitting ATP.
+This process is “hydrolysis” which translates to water-splitting ATP.

 Through cellular respiration, one molecule of glucose can generate roughly 38 molecules of ATP (in an efficient cell).
 Simultaneously, these 3 phases of cellular respiration produce the following number of ATP:

+- ELECTRON TRANSPORT CHAIN: The electron transport chain produces 34 ATPs.
 Finally, the electron transport chain produces the vast majority of ATP during the cellular respiration process.
-By taking the electrons from the Kreb’s cycle, the mitochondria aerobically generates a total of 34 ATPs.
+By taking the electrons from the Kreb’s cycle, the mitochondria aerobically generate a total of 34 ATPs.